-In today’s candidate-led market, employers are needing to go above and beyond to secure the best talent.
-From hiring a PA to sourcing staff across the business, many organisations are overlooking a clear solution – their own workforce.
-Often, the best person for a role is already employed by a company, so it’s just a case of putting procedures in place to encourage their career progression.
+From hiring a PA to sourcing staff across the business, it’s important for an organisation to consider the possibility that the best person for a role is already employed by their company.
+If this is the case, oftentimes it’s just a case of putting procedures in place to encourage their career progression.
 This concept, officially defined as ‘a dynamic process for moving talent from role to role at every level’, is called internal mobility.

-As the demand for talent grows, internal mobility is becoming an increasingly popular option for businesses looking to harness the skills of their existing employees.
+As the pandemic has put a pause on some external hiring practice, internal mobility is becoming an increasingly popular option for businesses looking to harness the skills of their existing employees.
 So, how do you introduce and encourage the concept into your company?

 Why is internal mobility important?

-Essentially, it’s not getting any easier to hire.
-The unemployment rate continues to drop, and expectations of employees continue to rise, meaning businesses cannot rely on reputation or salary alone.
-The competition is tough, and the stakes are only getting higher.
+Essentially, despite the large pool of talent on the market, it’s not getting any easier to hire.
+Expectations of employees continue to rise, which means businesses cannot rely on reputation or salary alone.

 How to encourage internal mobility